 If you are the parent of a dog, you may have observed that they can sometimes be quite partial to eating grass.
-It may seem unusual because dogs are carnivores, but the herb can have many benefits.
+It may seem unusual because dogs are carnivores, but the herb can have some benefits.

 Why Does my Dog Eat Grass?